Have you ever read a financial document, only to realize you are not positive what 50% of the words mean?

 Credit Score: An estimate of a borrower’s creditworthiness represented as a numerical value. *See FICO Score

-Default: Failure to make the agreed-upon periodic payments on a loan after a number of days in delinquency, as defined by the lender.
+Default: Failure to make the agreed-upon periodic payments on a loan after a number of days in delinquency, or as defined by the lender.

 Disbursement: The act of paying out or disbursing money.